Mela User Guide

 Feedback

-The amount of the effect signal that is routed back to the input.
+Sets the amount of the effect signal fed back to the input.

 Mix